The Heart Has Reasons by Mark Klempner

 My correspondence with the Cohen family continued this month when I heard from Shimon Cohen's younger sister:

-“I too was one of the hidden children.
+“I too was one of the ‘hidden children.’
 Last summer Shimon and Fien gave me your book for my 70th birthday.
 I put it aside assuming it was another dry history lesson from those terrible years.
 I just couldn't get myself to read it, until Shimon called me last month and asked me if I had read it.
 After I confessed to him that I hadn’t, he assured me that this was a totally different book than he had [first] expected, and he urged me to read it too.
 Which I did, and I couldn't put it down . . .
 It is masterfully crafted, articulate, but, above all, so sensitively and perceptively written, and still a scholarly work!!!”

 Thanks for all those exclamation points, Sophia, and for your lovely message.
 As I told Shimron, such emails really keep me going.
 And, as I've said many times, I am honored and blessed to have had the opportunity to convey the stories and wisdom of the rescuers.